 Fat is phenomenal, especially Omega-3’s; they are the superheroes.
 You will not “get fat” when you eat good, happy fats.
 That is bullsh*t.
-Egg white omelettes, unless your doctor says you have high cholesterol, are a terrible options.
-You don’t get the essential fatty acids that make your metabolism work optimally.
+Egg white omelettes, unless your doctor says you have high cholesterol, aren’t giving you the most bang for your buck.
+You don’t get the essential amino acids that make your metabolism work optimally.
 Your skin, hair and nails also suffer.
 So eat the damn egg.

 - Fat helps your metabolism.
 If you don’t get enough fat, your body will start to eat up your muscle.
 That means that you will damage your metabolism and break down the muscles that are needed to keep your body healthy.

 - Plus, your brain NEEDS fat to help the cells and neurotransmitters communicate.
 Without it, you’ll feel unfocused.
 They taste great and fight disease while keeping your brain running smoothly.
 They fight inflammation, help control blood clotting, and lower blood pressure and triglycerides.

 - Fat makes you pretty.
 They also make outer appearance, such as skin and hair, glow.
 Even more, they have been shown to aid in reducing depression and anxiety symptoms, and balance the brain.

 Fatty fish like albacore tuna, salmon, mackerel, and sardines are good sources.
 Vegetable sources include soy, walnuts, and some vegetable oils, such as olive and peanut (prior to heat: heating these oils creates a trans-fat like reaction).

 Monounsaturated fats and polyunsaturated fats are known as the “good fats” because they are good for your heart, your cholesterol, and your overall health.
 Try some of these in your diet:

 - Nuts (almonds, peanuts, macadamia nuts, hazelnuts, pecans, cashews)